 - 10 ounces semi-sweet chocolate chips

-- While crust is baking, beat together eggs, corn syrup, flour, sugar, salt, vanilla and melted butter.
+- While crust is baking, beat together eggs, corn syrup, flour, sugar, salt, vanilla, and melted butter.
 Stir in pecans.

 - Remove crust from oven and spread chocolate chips evenly over warm crust.
 Spread filling over chocolate chips.

 - Cover with foil and return pan to oven.
-Bake for 15 minutes, remove foil and bake for an additional 15-20 minutes or until bubbling, filling is set and knife inserted 1-inch from edge comes out clean.
+Bake for 15 minutes, remove foil and bake for an additional 15-20 minutes or until bubbling, filling is set and a knife inserted 1-inch from edge comes out clean.
 Remove from oven and let cool before serving.

 - Cool completely in pan on a wire rack.
 Cut into bars.